 Windows: DNS Query using “nslookup”

-If you use Windows Vista or XP then you are going to use the program “nslookup” to query the DNS settings of the domain in question.
+If you use Windows then you are going to use the program “nslookup” to query the DNS settings of the domain in question.
 At the command prompt you will type “nslookup” and hit “Enter” to start the program’s interactive mode.
 You should now see a “>” as your prompt.
 At this prompt type “set a=mx“, press “Enter”, then type the domain name you want to query and press “Enter” again.
 Once you have finished you will need to type “quit” and press “Enter” to exit nslookup.
 Here is an example with the results:

 Default Server: UnKnown